-Turner syndrome (TS), also known as Ullrich-Turner syndrome, is a genetic disorder affecting females due to a lack of one functional X chromosome between the normal pair.
-The chromosome in question may be completely absent or present only in part.
+Turner syndrome (TS), which is also known as Ullrich-Turner syndrome, is a genetic disorder affecting females due to a lack of one functional X chromosome between the normal pair.
+The chromosome in question may be completely absent or only partially present.

-The genotype of TS is 45 XO instead of 46 XX, because one of the X chromosomes is missing.
-The symptoms of TS are quite varied, with some cases being so severe as to be diagnosed at birth, while a few females are diagnosed only when they fail to conceive in adult life.
+The genotype of TS is 45 XO rather than 46 XX, as one of the X chromosomes is missing.
+The symptoms of TS are quite varied, with some cases being so severe that they can be diagnosed at birth, whereas some females with TS are diagnosed only when they fail to conceive in adult life.

-Baby girls with TS often have extra skin over the neck, because they have cystic malformations of the lymphatic tissue under the skin in this region.
+Baby girls with TS often have extra skin over the neck because they have cystic malformations of the lymphatic tissue under the skin in this region.
 The skin here may appear webbed.
-The hairline is abnormally low, the ears are low-set, the hands and feet are puffy and the nails are soft.
+Additional physical characteristics of TS include a hairline that is also abnormally low, the ears are low-set, swollen hands and feet, and soft nails.

 Children with TS grow slowly and their adult height is shorter than usual.
-Puberty is typically absent, and the reason is that the ovaries fail to develop properly.
-This leads to lack of reproductive capability as well.
+Puberty is typically absent, as the ovaries fail to develop properly, thus leading to a lack of reproductive capability.

-TS is associated with major anomalies of the heart and blood vessels as well as a high incidence of hypertension (40% in adult life).
-Some congenital heart problems include coarctation of the aorta and a bicuspid aortic valve.
-Mitral valve prolapse, ischemic heart disease and arteriosclerosis are other acquired problems.
+TS is associated with major anomalies of the heart and blood vessels, as well as a high incidence of hypertension (40% in adult life).
+Some congenital heart problems associated with TS include coarctation of the aorta and a bicuspid aortic valve.
+Mitral valve prolapse, ischemic heart disease, and arteriosclerosis are other acquired problems.

-Most females with TS have normal intelligence.
-However, TS is associated with neurologic and psychological problems, including visuospatial incoordination (the child finds it difficult to locate objects in the space around her by sight) and difficulties with abstract thinking.
-Verbal skills are typically intact or superior compared to non-TS girls.
+Most females with TS have normal intelligence capabilities; however, TS is associated with certain neurologic and psychological problems.
+To this end, TS patients can experience visuospatial incoordination, which causes the affected individual to find it difficult to locate objects in the space around her by sight, as well as difficulties with abstract thinking.
+Verbal skills are typically intact or superior as compared to non-TS girls.

 Diagnosis and Management